Wright Before Jail has been written for viewers like you.

 A Page About Me

 Look, I’m not here to tell a sad sob story to garner sympathy for myself.
-The purpose of this page is to shed light using other people’s torches.
+The purpose of this story is to shed light on some of my past.
+However, I’m using other people’s torches.

 What I’m sharing here, is a collection of what others have said about me.
 Online discussions and local news articles reporting on every step of the process.
-My case was public from the moment the crime happened, through the court dates where the judge had to decide prison time or not, to my eventual release on parole.
+My case was public from the moment the crime happened, through all the court dates, to the time the judge had to decide prison time or not, and eventually to my eventual release on parole.

-It also includes what I can find right now of my attorney’s well-written statement pleading that I not be sent to prison, and why.
+It also includes slices of my attorney’s well-written statement pleading that I not be sent to prison, and why.

-And of course, Dr. Cohn’s (a highly decorated criminal psychologist) 16-page report — the result of a nine-month investigation.
+And of course, Dr. Cohn’s (a highly decorated criminal psychologist) 18-page report, which is the result of a nine-month investigation.
 An investigation that included three multiple-hour interrogations (oops, I mean interviews), a 300-question questionnaire, interviews with family, friends, neighbors, school officials, former coworkers and bosses, as well as access to private journals, text messages, photos, videos, and whatever else she could get her hands on to build a profile of who the hell I was.

-I think that when my father’s therapist lawyered up and began providing statements of what he would say, week after week (included below), along with the raw video I recorded of my father in the U of U psych ward after he first asked me to end his life, the picture becomes clearer.
+I think that when my father’s therapist lawyered up and began providing statements of what he would say, week after week, along with the raw video I recorded of my father in the U of U psych ward after he first asked me to end his life, (included at WrightToJail.com) the picture becomes clearer.
 I filmed that moment with the intention of showing my family, so they might better understand just how disturbing his mindsets had become.
 The recording was taken just moments after he had broken down on that same hospital bed and suffered a full-blown panic attack.

 I must pause here to offer an apology.
 To all who have carried hurt or grief because of my actions, I am sorry.
 I know he was a man deeply loved, and I do not expect forgiveness… not from some, not from all.
-Still, I give you this apology, because it belongs to you.
+Still, I give you this sincere apology.

 A second apology: I am sorry to those I abandoned, left behind, or was too selfish to continue cultivating a relationship with.
 I am sorry for the promises I broke and the trust I betrayed.
+I am sorry to the people I still owe a couple bucks to while living on the bum.
 I am sorry for putting myself first so many times under the guise of ‘putting the oxygen mask on first.’
-I am sorry for the excuses I made to avoid doing the hard thing — and sometimes the right thing.
+I am sorry to those who’s feelings have been hurt because I used the word NO (that one’s a little passive aggressive) I am sorry for the excuses I made to avoid doing the hard thing (and sometimes the right thing).
 I am sorry for my pretentious attitude, and for acting as though I always knew best.

 I know that the path of discipline, and of facing hard truths rather than avoiding them, is ultimately the path that allows me to feel like a man of repute.
 And it is the path I am dedicated to now.